 First Edition copyright © 1940 by Theosophical University Press.
 Electronic version ISBN 1-55700-159-6.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 Those whom we desire to know us will find us at the very frontiers.
 Those who have set against themselves the Chohans . . . — would not find us were they to go [to] L'hassa with an army. — The Master K. H.

 Castes in India

 Vedantism and Buddhism